tokio-rs/website/content/tokio/tutorial/hello-tokio.md

 ## Compile-time green-threading

-Rust implements asynchronous programing using feature called [`async/await`].
+Rust implements asynchronous programing using a feature called [`async/await`].
 Functions that perform asynchronous operations are labeled with the `async` keyword.
 In our example, the `connect` function is defined like this: